Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/assessment/assessment-strategy.md

 skills developed as part of that assignment's exploration of a specific topic in the field of discrete structures.

-## Retrospective Discussion of a Graded Assignment
+## Discussion of a Graded Assignment

 Students who wish to receive feedback on their work for any graded course assignment should leave question in the same region of Github where the course